 The full economic effects of the COVID-19 pandemic cannot be quantified in the GDP estimate for the first quarter of 2020 because the impacts are generally embedded in source data and cannot be separately identified.
 For more information, see the Technical Note on BEA’s Web site.

 The latest step in this direction was the announcement of the payment deferral option for borrowers.
 The Federal Housing Finance Agency (FHFA) announced on May 13 that Fannie Mae and Freddie Mac (the Enterprises) are making available a new payment deferral option.
-The payment deferral option allows borrowers, who are able to return to making their normal monthly mortgage payment, the ability to repay their missed payments at the time the home is sold, refinanced, or at maturity.
+The payment deferral option allows borrowers, who can return to making their normal monthly mortgage payment, the ability to repay their missed payments at the time the home is sold, refinanced, or at maturity.

-What will 2020 be like for sellers?
+What will 2020 & 2021 be like for sellers?
 Expect homes to be slow to sell, and you may have to market it down to move it.
 Or you may need to wait a few months to see things shift from a buyer’s market to a balanced market.
 The only exception would be the “affordable” homes that are in short supply.
 In this case, you face a seller’s market as soon as people are allowed to go out shopping.

 Colorado Springs, CO retained the title of the hottest housing market (list by Realtor.com) in the country for the second consecutive month in March 2020.
 Half of all homes in Colorado Springs were selling in under 28 days — nine days faster than last year, and 32 days faster than the rest of the country.
 Properties in the metro garnered 2.4 times as many views than the average property around the United States.
 Colorado Springs was the only metro from Colorado on the list of hottest markets.